 In 1935, Texas passed laws that separated cosmetology schools from salons and established a regulatory agency.

 The Jemisons closed their Chicago operations and focused solely on the Houston establishment.

 The school provided a way for hundreds of black students, mostly women, to obtain training for careers as stylists and entrepreneurs.

-Watch Jemison’s #MyUntold story as he tells the life-changing lesson of entrepreneurship and hard work.
+Watch Ronald Jemison Jr’s #MyUntold story as he tells the life-changing lesson of entrepreneurship and hard work.